 Tibbs Pinter –Deputy Chair

-Tibbs is the CEO for 4YP, a health charity supporting children and young adults with physical and mental health wellbeing.
+Tibbs has a range of experience working for local youth charities, previously as Chief Executive for 4YP and presently as the Chief Executive Officer for Suffolk Youth Project.
 Prior to this, he developed, implemented and supported effective council and partner consultation and community engagement, ensuring full involvement in the local democratic process via Area Committees for the Ipswich Borough council.

 Alok has been a Director of Ruia Group, which supplies textile products into the UK, Europe and Worldwide, since 2005.
 He develops links into the corporate sector and oversees the Ethical Trade Policies for the whole of the Group.
-Alongside this, he has experience of working in the third sector, specifically with The Greater London Association for Disabled People setting up self-help groups for ethnic minorities with disabilities.
-For the vast majority of his life he has been registered blind which has presented many challenges, however through this personal experience it has allowed him to develop many skills in how to problem solve and overcome difficult circumstances.
+For the vast majority of his life he has been registered blind which has presented many challenges.
+He has worked with The Greater London Association for Disabled People setting up self-help groups for ethnic minorities with disabilities.